jmejia8/Metaheuristics.jl/paper/paper.md

 ## Multi-Criteria Decision-Making

-When Multi-Criteria Decision-Making (MCDM) has to be performed after an optimizer has reported a set of non-dominated solutions.
+Metaheuristics also provides algorithms for when Multi-Criteria Decision-Making (MCDM) has to be performed after an optimizer has reported a set of non-dominated solutions.
 The implemented MCDM techniques include Compromise Programming [@Ringuest1992] and Region of Interest Archiving [@sebastian2022efficient].
 Metaheuristics also includes an interface to the JMcDM package [@Satman2021JMcDM], which implements many further MCDM techniques.

 # Installation and Usage